sandor-juhasz/ubuntu-devbox/personal-setup.md

 TODOs
 =====

-- Install Chrome for Linux
-- Install a good terminal
-- Auto-start tmux then terminal is started.
+- Search for a list of good console fonts and how to install them on Ubuntu.
+- Create terminal emulator comparison sheet in Google Spreadsheet.
+- Add xfce-terminal to the comparison sheet.

 - Select good fonts for both terminal and Emacs
 - Git exercise: pulling non-conflicting changes from Master
 - Git exercise: merge conflicts.
 How do other tools handle this?
+- SSH menu for common SSH targets
+- Configure default credentials for Azure DevOps.
+Configure individual projects for github.
+- Install packer.io

 Steps